Buying a home for your retirement is a major financial commitment and, like any other decision of this scale, you should seek legal advice beforehand.

-A national Code of Conduct for the retirement living industry is currently being developed as a self-regulation measure for retirement village industry.
+The national Retirement Living Code of Conduct is now operational as a self-regulation measure for the retirement village industry.

 This is an initiative of the three peak bodies representing retirement living across Australia – the Retirement Living Council, Leading Aged Services Australia and Aged and Community Services Australia.